 June 23, 2014.
 Join Viking Chairman Torstein Hagen and ship godmother Trude Drevland as they witness the “Float Out,” a major construction milestone, of the innovative Viking Star.

 Go beyond the expected and experience The Viking Way.
-Engage in Local Life, learn about the Working World and enjoy Privileged Access to people and places otherwise inaccessible.
+Engage in Local Life, learn about the Working World and enjoy Privileged Access to people and places otherwise difficult to visit.